mjBM/The-Statistical-QEA-Sphre-problem/README.md

 We implemented basic QEA and statistical QEA on other several problems which mentioned in related publications.

 For running we need:
-* Mtlab 2009 or later versions
+* Matlab 2009 or later versions
 * Windows XP,7,Vista,8,10